-- The Associate Dean for Biomedical Affairs reports on the academic progress of student(s), as necessary. - The Associate Dean may submit a written or oral report documenting assistance the student has received or been offered, including but not limited to tutoring or advising. - The Course Director, Department Chair, or the student's Faculty Advisor may be invited to an APPS Committee meeting to comment on student performance and related topics, as necessary. - The Executive Director of Student Affairs may report on documentation the Office of Student Affairs has which may be relevant to the student's academic progress.
-The Registrar is available to discuss the student's academic record if needed. - The Director of the MSBS Program may report on documentation which may be relevant to the student's academic progress. - The APPS Committee Chair shall identify a secretary to record minutes and to ensure all communications occur in a timely manner.
+- The Academic Advisor of the MSBS program reports on the academic progress of student(s), as necessary. - The Program Director or other designated individual may submit a written or oral report documenting assistance the student has received or been offered, including, but not limited to, tutoring or advising. - The Course Director, Program Director, or the student's Faculty Advisor may be invited to an APPS Committee meeting to comment on student performance and related topics, as necessary. - The Executive Director of Student Affairs may report on documentation the Office of Student Affairs has which may be relevant to the student's academic progress.
+The Registrar is available to discuss the student's academic record, if needed. - The APPS Committee Chair shall identify a secretary to record minutes and to ensure all communications occur in a timely manner.

-Each student reviewed by the APPS Committee is provided the opportunity to make a maximum of a ten-minute oral presentation (no PowerPoint presentations or handouts) relevant to any issues or considerations the student wishes to make known to the APPS Committee.
+Each student reviewed by the APPS Committee is provided the opportunity to make a maximum of a ten-minute oral presentation (no PowerPoint presentations or handouts except for written reports from a medical provider) relevant to any issues or considerations the student wishes to make known to the APPS Committee.
 Members of the APPS Committee may then directly question the student.
 This is the only portion of the meeting at which the student may be physically present.

-In lieu of an in-person oral presentation, the student may be allowed to phone in to the APPS Committee meeting, and has the option to submit a written document, no more than two pages, single-spaced.
-These options are only available upon approval by the Chair of the APPS Committee, pending a valid reason for not presenting in person.
+In lieu of an in-person oral presentation, the student may be allowed to phone or videoconference (e.g., Zoom or WebEx) into the APPS Committee meeting and has the option to submit a written document, no more than two pages, single-spaced.
+These options are only available upon approval by the Chair of the APPS Committee, pending a valid reason for not presenting in-person.